hawth-rne/llamas_grant_proposals/README.md

 ## Planning

-1. Use LLamas job marketplace to engage a Dev to found the guild
+1. Use LLamas job marketplace to engage a Dev to found the guild.
+2. LLamas will present candidates to Fiddy for approval on skillset and cultural fit.
-2. Begin producing as much data-driven writing and visual content as possible in 6 months—— including how-to content to better navigate the ecosystem, in collaboration with existing efforts.
+3. Begin producing as much data-driven writing and visual content as possible in 6 months—— including how-to content to better navigate the ecosystem, in collaboration with existing efforts.
-3. Leverage the different skill sets of driven LLamas job market participants to tell compelling data-stories about Curve.
+4. Leverage the different skill sets of driven LLamas job market participants to tell compelling data-stories about Curve.
-4. Place content in places that will get the most traction to onboard and attract new users.
+5. Place content in places that will get the most traction to onboard and attract new users.

 ## Documentation Management
-The content and visual assets will be hosted on the Jupyter notebook, open to public contributions and updates.
+The content and visual assets will be hosted on the Jupyter notebook or Notion, open to public contributions and updates.

 ## Budget
 10,000 USD per month for 6 months, split 75/25 between funding the guild lead and the guild itself.
 Open to review, reworking and extension based on progress at the end of the 6 month period.